-Z Group Energy (ZGE), head quartered in Coolidge, Arizona is an alternative, clean energy partnership engaged in development and design engineering for sealed geothermal manufacture of supercritical water to be used in electricity generation.
-Our patented method can produce electricity for about the same cost of natural gas fueled methods with its only emission being clean water.
+Z Group Energy (ZGE), head quartered in Coolidge, Arizona is an alternative, clean energy partnership engaged in system development and design for manufacture of supercritical water to be used for electricity generation.
+Our patented method can produce electricity for approximately $0.008/kWh with its only emission being clean water.

-Our patented, sealed energy system manufactures supercritical fluids, converting them to steam for use in electricity production at costs comparable to current natural gas fueled production costs.
+Our patented, closed, energy system manufactures supercritical fluids, converting them to steam for use in electricity production at costs competitive with any other electricity producing technology.
 Using H2O as the fluid, our patented system yields zero polluting emissions.
-Supercritical temperatures are obtained geothermally using hot, dry rock.
+To reiterate: supercritical temperatures are obtained geothermally using hot, dry rock.
 Our system does not use below-ground water or fluids so NO FRACKING is required.
-The high costs associated with enhanced geothermal system development are largely eliminated with our sealed system.
+The high costs associated with enhanced geothermal system (EGS) development are eliminated with our sealed system.
+Testing of the IDDP-1 well by Iceland’s Deep Vision consortium suggest one of our sealed wells is capable of producing 36MWe under sub-supercritical conditions and as much as 40-50 MWe per well under supercritical conditions.

 Why is our Z Group Energy supercritical system innovative or significant?

-The short answer is: $0.025 per kWh.
+The short answer is: $0.008 USD per kWh.
 This is energy industry competitive and ZGE’s only emission is clean water.

 The long answer is: CLOSED SUPERCRITICAL SYSTEM.

-The longer answer is: ZGE tips the geothermal reservoir upside down, storing clean water (or some other non-hazardous fluid) conveniently above- ground (or near ground surface), beyond reach of potentially corrosive or toxic insitu geothermal brines; whereas conventional geothermal technologies tap directly into those potentially problematic below-ground brines usually requiring treatment.
+The longer answer is: ZGE tips the old geothermal reservoir upside down, storing clean water (or some other non-hazardous fluid) conveniently above- ground (or near ground surface), beyond reach of potentially corrosive or toxic insitu geothermal brines; whereas conventional geothermal technologies tap directly into those potentially problematic below-ground brines, requiring treatment.
 This doesn’t allow ZGE to store electricity directly, but does enable cost effective, above-ground storage of supercritically heated water for on-demand electricity production at any time.
-ZGE harvests heat, not fluid – a ground-breaking (pun intended) breakthrough in geothermal technology.
+ZGE harvests heat, not fluid – a ground-breaking (pun intended) breakthrough in electricity generating technology.

 The longest answer is multi-faceted, but a few primary reasons are as follows:

-Our unique, non-partitioned flow, convective Heat Cylinders are sealed.
-Cool, clean, relatively more dense water is introduced to the tops of the cylinders near the bottom of the Exchange Chamber, sinks down and as it sinks to sufficient depth, is heated to supercritical temperatures, reducing density until rising and is collected in the Exchange Chamber.
+Our unique, non-partitioned flow, convective Heat Cylinders (wells) are closed, not perforated.
+Relatively, cool, clean, relatively more dense water is introduced to the tops of the cylinders near the bottom of the Exchange Chamber, sinks down and as it sinks to sufficient depth, is heated to supercritical temperatures, reducing density until rising and collected in the Exchange Chamber.
 There can be any number of heat cylinders connected together via an Exchange Chamber or Exchange Chambers, which are large diameter, specialized containers able to safely withstand very high temperature and pressure.

 An Exchange Chamber fed by a Pressurized (or non-pressurized, depending on system design) Mixing Container, feeds any number of heat cylinders with feed water (from near the bottom of the chamber); collects heated, supercritical fluid from multiple cylinders; convectively mixes and homogenizes fluid temperatures and pressures received from multiple heat cylinders; then discharges mixed, heated fluid or steam (from near the top of the chamber) to a Pressurized Storage Container for final temperature and pressure adjustment ahead of the phase separator(s) and turbine(s).
 Under supercritical conditions the heated fluid will be neither liquid or steam, holding enormous amounts of energy conservatively yielding as much as 250% the output of a conventional geothermal power plant.